1. I’m 18 and I'd like to be an interpreter, what and where should I study?

 4. What if I've spent all those years studying and then there is no work around?

-A: So far as we can see demand for interpretation into English is steady and over the next 5 – 10 years 50% of our current interpreters will retire so we will need to replace them.
+A: So far as we can see demand for interpretation into English is steady, however many interpreters will leave the market over the next ten years and they will need to be replaced.

-However, should demand fall, you will still know two or three languages very well, and have excellent communication skills, which are excellent assets in today's global job market.
+Should demand fall further, you will still know two or three languages very well, and have excellent communication skills, which are excellent assets in today's global job market.

 5. I’ve been interpreting for years but have no formal interpreting qualifications.
 Can I work for you?